If I’m Not a Nurse, Can I Still Go to NP School?

 Getting an RN licensure and gaining field experience can lead to an NP certificate and APRN license.

-Accelerated NP programsoffer a fast-track option for earning an MSN to individuals with a nursing background without a BSN and those who hold a bachelor's degree in another industry.
+Accelerated NP programs offer a fast-track MSN option to individuals with a nursing background but who do not have a BSN and those who hold a bachelor’s degree in a non-nursing industry.

 Focus and rigorous commitment are essential due to the amount of content covered in a condensed time frame.
 Many factors can influence how long the program takes to complete, which can range from 12-36 months.